RamsinghLab/WGBS/README.md

   c)

-WGBS/Local
+#WGBS/Local/

-#before beginning this process, place all of the raw fastq files to be analyzed into the data/input folder
+before beginning this process, place all of the raw fastq files to be analyzed into the data/input folder